|FLM 100||Project Proposal I||3||3||6|

 This course provides students with an understanding of the theory and practice of documentary filmmaking, from concept through post-production.
 Class discussion topics will include; the issues and challenges of documentary production-style, approach, ethics, verisimilitude, logistics, locations, research, interview techniques, treatment writing, shooting, post-production editing, production books, and new technologies.
 Classes will be made up of in class discussions and screenings of parts of documentaries.
 Upon completion of this course, students will have written their own documentary treatment.

-FLM 310 Introduction to Radio & TV
+FLM 310 Introduction to Radio and TV

 FLM 312 Studio News